AlveusLabs/SN94-BitSota/docs/validation.md

 4. Validator compares their score against the miner's claimed score
 5. If score delta exceeds 10%, validator votes to blacklist the miner
 6. If validation passes, validator selects the best submission from the batch
-7. Validator calls Capacitor contract's releaseReward function with miner's coldkey and score
+7. Validator votes on relay server to accept new SOTA candidate
-8. When 2 out of 3 validator trustees vote for the same submission, contract transfers ALPHA stake
+8. When enough validators vote for same candidate, relay finalizes SOTA event
+9. Weight manager sets on-chain weights directing emissions to winning miner and burn address

 ## Requirements